-If any two of $f,g,h$ are weak equivalences, so is the third. \item [{CM~3}] If $f$ is a retract of $g$ and $g$ is a weak equivalence, fibration, or cofibration, then so is $f$. \item [{CM~4}] Suppose that we are given a commutative solid arrow diagram

-where $i$ is a cofibration and $p$ is a fibration.
-Then the dotted arrow exists making the diagram commute if either $i$ or $p$ is a weak equivalence. \item [{CM~5}] Any morphism $f:X\to Y$ in $\mathcal{G}$ may be factored:
+If any two of $f,g,h$ are weak equivalences, so is the third. \item [{CM~3}] These classes of morphisms are closed under formation of \emph{retracts:} Given a commutative diagram whose horizontal composites are the identity map, if $g$ is a weak equivalence, fibration, or cofibration, then so is $f$. \item [{CM~4}] Given a commutative solid arrow diagram where $i$ is a cofibration and $p$ is a fibration, the dotted arrow exists whenever $i$ or $p$ are trivial. \item [{CM~5}] Any morphism $f:X\to Y$ in $\mathcal{G}$ may be factored:

 \begin{enumerate} \item $f=p\circ i$, where $p$ is a fibration and $i$ is a trivial cofibration \item $f=q\circ j$, where $q$ is a trivial fibration and $j$ is a cofibration \end{enumerate} We also assume that these factorizations are \emph{functorial} --- see \cite{Homotopy-theories-and-model-cats}.